What IS the difference between marketing and sales content?

 What’s Required to Realize Effective Sales Content?

 Organizations must change their approach to sales content.
-Specific sales content requirements must be defined as a requisition process.
+Sales content requirements must be defined through a requisition process.

-Detailed content specifications for each asset or asset group must be provided to content development teams, be they internal or third party.
+Detailed information specifications for each asset or asset group must be provided to content development teams, be they internal or third party.
 This is similar to specifications for new product features.
-This makes sense, afterall, content IS a product.
+This makes sense, after all content IS a product.

 Preceding this action, use case requirements must be defined and assessed.
+Use the three “lenses'” of Knowledge, Communication Support and Situation-specific Information to identity specific content requirements.
+An important output of this work is to define your key sales conversations.
 [See How to Define Sales Use Case Requirements]

-Sales content must be tailored by sales people at the point just before use and delivery.
+To make sales content appropriate for each situation and purpose, and relevant for each audience, it must be tailored by sales people, at the point just before use and delivery.

 This is especially important for your sales channel.
 They want to configure training, marketing content and campaigns, as well as selling content as a combined story.